onlogic/onlogic-m031-manager/README.rst

   $ sudo <path/to/venv>/bin/python somescript.py

-* We have to use whole path because we need to sudo in, and we can't access IO without sudo privaleges
+* The whole path must be used to sudo in, and IO cannot be accessed without sudo privaleges

 After, set up required packages in venv: